midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 ### `horizon`

-Values in the `horizon` column must be a integer (N) between 1 and last week horion value representing the associated target value during the N weeks after `origin_date`.
+Values in the `horizon` column must be an integer (N) between 1 and last week horizon value representing the associated target value during the N weeks after `origin_date`.

 For example, between 1 and 104 for Round 17 ("**Simulation end date:**